neha-duggirala/Internship/README.md

   </p>

  ## Day 22: June 4,2019
  I have faced a pecular error, **[MemoryError](https://datascience.stackexchange.com/questions/31330/memoryerror-for-np-array)** for np.array.
 MemoryError is exactly what it means, I have run out of memory in my 8GB RAM for my code to execute.
-Thus batch processing is required.
+Instead of using np float64 dtype I preferred using numpys dtype as uint8.
 This cleared my error.
 The very important art of writing a code is its reusability by any persont.
 Thus I had to sort the code into classes and functions that are required to be integrated into the pipeline.

 ## Day 23: June 5,2019